-Jack M. Beard Associate Professor of Law and Co-Director, Space, Cyber, and Telecom Law Program
+Jack M. Beard Associate Professor of Law and Director, Space, Cyber, and Telecom Law Program

 Professor Jack Beard joined the law faculty in 2011.
 Before coming to Nebraska, he was a member of the faculty at the UCLA School of Law.
 He previously served for fourteen years as the Associate Deputy General Counsel (International Affairs) in the Department of Defense where he was responsible for a variety of legal matters related to arms control agreements, defense cooperation and basing agreements in the Middle East region, and programs assisting states of the former Soviet Union in dismantlement of weapons of mass destruction (WMDs) and other nonproliferation activities.
 These latter activities included the removal of nuclear weapons from Belarus, Kazakhstan and Ukraine and the elimination of other WMDs and related infrastructure in those countries.
 He served as the senior lawyer on numerous U.S. delegations negotiating international agreements on a wide range of U.S. military operations and activities.
 He also served on active and reserve duty as an officer in the U.S. Army Judge Advocate General’s Corps, where his assignments included Chief of the International Law Section, International and Operational Law Division, Office of The Judge Advocate General of the Army.
 He is a Lieutenant Colonel in U.S. Army JAG Corps (Retired).

-Professor Beard is the Editor-in-Chief of the Woomera Manual on the International Law of Military Space Operations (Oxford University Publishing, forthcoming 2022).
+Professor Beard is the Editor-in-Chief of the Woomera Manual on the International Law of Military Space Activities and Operations (Oxford University Publishing, forthcoming 2023).

 Professor Beard is the Chairman of the Committee on the Use of Force of the American Branch of the International Law Association (ABILA), a member of the ABILA Board of Directors, and is one of the U.S. representatives on the London-based International Law Association’s Committee on the Use of Force.
 He is also a member of the International Institute of Space Law.